microsoft/TOXIGEN/README.md

 [Download the ToxiGen dataset](www.google.com).
 The full training dataset, including metadata about the prompts.

-## Generating data with ToxiGen demonstration-based prompts
+## Generate data with ToxiGen demonstration-based prompts

 To pass the collected prompts in the dataset into the pretrained language model (GPT-3) and generate new sentences, run this command: